 One of its top attractions is Mambajao’s White Island, a white sandbar with a peculiar form that changes throughout the year depending on the shifting tides.
 You can visit the island via a Camiguin White Island & countryside tour.
 Mount Hibok Hibok is visible from afar when lounging by the shore.
 You can also snorkel and swim in the shallow waters.

 For most travelers, Siargao is the place to be if you’re into surfing.
 But, aside from hitting the waves, surfing enthusiasts and non-surfers alike may also opt to explore the laid-back beaches in Siargao.
 One of which is Doot Beach, a palm-fringed white sand beach next to a verdant mangrove forest.

-It is only 5.7KM away from General Luna, home to Siargao’s hottest surfing spot, Cloud 9.
+It is only 5.7KM away from General Luna, home to one of the top Siargao tourist spots, Cloud 9.
 Doot Beach is best visited during high tide and is also a great spot for capturing panoramic sunset views.

 Photo by Provincial Government of Cagwait